jovanovicjanna/projectunit4/README.md

 When forming this code I divided the task of posting a review into smaller steps, such as checking whether the user is logged in, getting the user ID from a cookie, or inserting the review into the database and therefore used decomposition as the part of computational thinking.

-# Succes criteria 3: Users must be able to view the review posted by other users.
+### Succes criteria 3: Users must be able to view the review posted by other users.

-The code shown below is response to one of my success criterias which will allow user to view posts posted by other users.
-It was quite easy to made, since the only thing that had to be done was to make a query which will display everything from table posts, in a reverse chronological order (the newest one being at the top of the page).
-The harder part was making a visually appealing like button, but I have found CSS template using OpenAI [^5].
+The code shown below is a response to one of my success criteria which will allow users to view posts posted by other users.

+The first line ‘@app.route('/all-posts')’ assign the ‘/all-posts’ URL route to the allposts function, meaning this function will be executed when a user accesses that URL.

+Firstly, class database_worker (which allows interaction with the database) connects with the ‘social_net.db’.
+The result is stored in variable db.

+Secondly, the code is executing a search query to retrieve all columns from the posts table in the database.
+The line ‘ORDER BY created_at DESC’ makes sure that the posts will be ordered in descending order based on the created_at column.
+All of that information is stored in the variable posts.

+The last line is rendering ‘all-posts.html’ template using posts and users variable as context.

 ```.py
 @app.route('/all-posts')